 Long story short, it means you get to skip the long lines at immigration and customs.
-At a number of airports across the U.S., as well as a select few abroad that offer preclearance, there are special lanes for Global Entry travelers; you simply scan your passport at a kiosk, take a photo, answer a few questions before heading to a CBP agent reserved specifically for those in the program.
+A number of airports across the U.S., as well as a select few abroad, offer preclearance and special lanes for Global Entry travelers.
+It's a huge advantage that you can simply scan your passport at a kiosk, take a photo, answer a few questions before heading to a CBP agent reserved specifically for those in the program.

 U.S. citizens and lawful permanent residents ages 18 and older are eligible to apply for Global Entry.
 You must also not have been convicted of any criminal offenses or have pending criminal charges.
 In essence, you must be able to demonstrate your low-risk status as an international traveler.
 Citizens of the following countries who meet the same requirements are also able to apply for Global Entry: